-- a) Kaar Technologies Qatar W.L.L, a company formed in the Qatar to extend the operations of the Holding Company. - b) Kaar Technologies Inc., a company formed in the United States of America, to extend the operations of the Holding Company. - c) Kaar Technologies LLC, a company formed in the Abu Dhabi, to extend the operations of the Holding Company. - d) Kaar Technologies IT Consulting (Shanghai), a company formed in China to extend the operations of the Holding Company. - e) Kaar Technologies Co, W.L.L, a company formed in Bahrain, to extend the operations of the Holding Company. - f) Kaar Technologies LLC, a company formed in Oman, to extend the operations of the Holding Company. - g) Kaar Technologies, a company formed in the United Kingdom to extend the operations of the Holding Company. - h) Kaar Technologies, a company formed in Denmark, to extend the operations of the Holding Company. - i) Kaar Technologies, a company formed in Norway, to extend the operations of the Holding Company. - j) Kaar Malaysia, a company formed in Malaysia, to extend the operations of the Holding Company.
+- a) Kaar Technologies Qatar W.L.L, a company formed in the Qatar to extend the operations of the Holding Company. - b) Kaar Technologies Inc., a company formed in the United States of America, to extend the operations of the Holding Company. - c) Kaar Technologies LLC, a company formed in the Abu Dhabi, to extend the operations of the Holding Company. - d) Kaar Technologies Co, W.L.L, a company formed in Bahrain, to extend the operations of the Holding Company. - e) Kaar Technologies LLC, a company formed in Oman, to extend the operations of the Holding Company. - f) Kaar Technologies, a company formed in the United Kingdom to extend the operations of the Holding Company. - g) Kaar Technologies, a company formed in Denmark, to extend the operations of the Holding Company. - h) Kaar Malaysia, a company formed in Malaysia, to extend the operations of the Holding Company.

 Pursuant to a scheme of amalgamation approved by the Hon'ble NCLT vide its order dated June 8, 2020 with the appointed date of July 1, 2019, the holding company Kaar Solutions India Private Limited has been merged with the Company.